Vallic/spectre/README.md

 Built to use Spectre CSS.
 A Lightweight, Responsive and Modern CSS Framework.

 ## Features
-1. CND and local subtheme option
+1. CDN and local sub-theme option
-2. Minimalistic approach with just few template overrides and preprocess
+2. Minimalistic approach with just a few templates overrides and preprocess
 3. Implement most needed feature from Spectre.css as form elements, menu pages, status messages, etc..
 4. No javascript included